huidark/Project_6_Ruby_On_Rails_Duck_Debugg_newers/README.md

-# Duck Debuggers: JavaScript Game of Set
+# Duck Debuggers: Peer Evaluation Application
 ## About the Project
 This is Project 6 for the CSE 3901: Web Applications class during the Spring 2022 semester.
-For this project,
+For this project, we designed a peer evaluation web appliciton by using the
+Ruby on Rails.

 ## Application Features
+- Authentication
+- Admin views and students view
+- Profile editing function
+  - Students can edit their name and email; admin can edit user name, email, group name, and project information
+- Review function
+  - students can leave comments and scores to their groupmates
 ### Built With
 * HTML5
 * CSS3
 * Ruby
 * Ruby on Rails
 ### Other tools used
 * VirtualBox
 * Ubuntu
 * VSCode
 ## Setup
 1. Clone the repository
 ```